 Fair Trade and the Third Wave

-We toss around the terminology “fair trade” quite often, and that we go “above and beyond” the typical standard.
-Well, for a phrase that holds so much meaning, it sometimes gets lost in the vast sea of things to consider as consumers.
+Society tosses around the terminology “fair trade” quite often.
+Here at Desert Sun we say that we go “above and beyond” the typical standard.
+Well, for a phrase that holds so much meaning for us, it sometimes gets lost in the vast sea of things to consider for consumers.
 In a world and time when information is readily accessible at our fingertips, it becomes even more tricky to know exactly what information is pertinent and what is even true.
 So, what does fair trade actually mean?
 What does that have to do with us, the consumers, and our spending practices?
 What does that mean for the coffee we drink every day?

-Luckily for us, (and you), Desert Sun is an owning member of the only import coop on this continent, who also just so happens to be the most transparent importers on the market.
-As a participant in our supply chain, you are able to track every single transaction that takes place in order for the coffee to find it’s way into your cup.
-We offer an interactive map where you can zoom in or out, select a farm, and read about the individuals and communities that work so hard to provide us with excellent specialty coffees.
+Luckily for us, (and you), Desert Sun is an owning member of the only green coffee import coop on this continent, which also just so happens to be the most transparent importer on the market.
+How do we prove this?
+Well, as a participant in our supply chain, you are able to track every single transaction that takes place in order for the coffee to find its way into your cup.
+We offer the Fair Trade Proof website, an interactive map, where you can select a farm and read about the individuals and communities that work so hard to provide you with excellent specialty coffees.

-Through drinking our coffee, not only is it delicious, but you have the peace of mind that we do not participate in shady business practices and that everything we do is for the greater good of the planet and the people on it.
+Not only do you get a fresh and delicious cup of coffee when you buy from us, but you also get the peace of mind that we take pride in our business practices and that everything we do is for the greater good of the planet and the people on it.

 Want to learn more about your coffee?
 Check out the Fair Trade Proof Map today!